 This two-day course covers three things.
 Firstly, it introduces participants to the core principles and practices of motivational interviewing.
 Secondly, it looks at common cognitive profiles, (both changes and preserved strengths) often encountered in clinical practice with a particular focus on frontal brain injury.
 Finally, it considers how to blend core Mi skills with effective principles of neuropsychological rehabilitation.

-The course will be held in Sydney on the 27 and 28 May and again in Melbourne on 27 and 28 June 2019.
+The course will be held in Melbourne on 27 and 28 June 2019.
 For more information and to register, go to: www.mlrbraininjuryservices.com